libesmtp/libESMTP/docs/reference.rst

 API Reference
 =============

 This document describes the libESMTP programming interface.

+This document is for version 1.0.6.

 The libESMTP API is intended for use as an ESMTP client within a Mail User Agent (MUA) or other program that wishes to submit mail to a preconfigured Message Submission Agent (MSA).

 The documentation is believed to be accurate but may not necessarily reflect actual behaviour.
 To quote Douglas Adams: